Download the authoritative guide: Enterprise Data Storage 2018: Optimizing Your Storage Infrastructure

 FreeNAS is definitely the easier of the two to get up and running.
 After downloading the latest distribution (8.3.0) and burning the .iso file to a CD, it takes only another ten to fifteen minutes from start to finish to have a working system up and running.
 Most of the default options are reasonable and get you started quickly using the system.
 The documentation does recommend doing things like changing the default administrator password before you do anything else.

 OpenFiler (version 2.99) was a bit more of a challenge to get to the same usable state as FreeNAS.
 One tip here is to make sure you start with clean disks as OpenFiler doesn't take too well to existing file systems.
-The Community page on the OpenFiler website has a pointer to an IRC channel where you can get quick answers to your questions should you get stuck.
 The documentation on the OpenFiler website is a bit sparse, but we found several good tutorials available on the Web.
 A quick search for installing OpenFiler on Youtube brings up a number of videos.

 To configure OpenFiler, you must have some type of user authentication enabled.
 This can be a local instance of LDAP, which is provided but not enabled or configured.
 You must complete this step and then establish a group prior to creating your first user.
 Once you have a group created, you will be able to create users to put into that group.
 Creating a shared volume requires about the same number of steps.
 In the final step, you must create a shared folder and then enable it, as it is set to disabled by default.
 You must also enable CIFS before you'll be able to share files over a Windows network.